-Here is some of the information I recently shared in my October newsletter.
+Here is some of the information I recently shared in the February newsletter.
 Each newsletter has a specific focus.
-This month is focused on the fascia, myofascia and trigger point information.
-If you would be interested in receiving my newsletters, please head over to my contact page and sign up.
+This newsletter is focused on cupping.
+If you would be interested in receiving my newsletters, which include links to the studies as well as special offers and sales coupons, please head over to my contact page and sign up.

 STUDIES and ARTICLES